 New financial aid recipients (i.e., those students who had never previously applied for aid) will have their academic progress reviewed when the Office of Student Financial Services receives the results of the Free Application for Federal Student Aid (FAFSA).
 Students not meeting SAP standards will be ineligible for federal student aid for future periods of enrollment.

 Financial Aid Suspension

 At the time of the review, students who are not meeting the minimum requirements for SAP will be placed on financial aid suspension.
-Students who are placed on financial aid suspension are ineligible for financial aid for subsequent enrollment periods.
+Students who are placed on financial aid suspension are ineligible for federal financial aid for subsequent enrollment periods.
 Students are notified of their SAP status by email to their Xavier student account in June.
 During financial aid suspension students may be permitted to attend Xavier at their own expense to demonstrate academic progress.
 Financial aid suspension is different from University suspension, and only pertains to the student’s ability to receive federal financial aid funds.

-If an appeal is denied, students may choose to attend Xavier while on suspension, at their own expense, will not be automatically eligible for financial aid upon seeking reinstatement.
+If an appeal is denied, students may choose to attend Xavier while on financial aid suspension, at their own expense.
+They will not be automatically eligible for federal or institutional financial aid upon seeking reinstatement.
 Students must be meeting the academic progress standards in order to regain eligibility for subsequent enrollment periods.
-A minimum of six credit hours earned at Xavier must be completed in order to be considered for reinstatement.
+A minimum of six credit hours earned at Xavier must be successfully completed in order to be considered for reinstatement.